msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 - Grad-CAM: Red areas in the upper left of the image show the model found malignancy-supporting features in the lesion itself.
 - SHAP: The analysis shows that green features in the upper left of the image, where the lesion is located, most strongly influenced the AI's prediction toward "Malignant".
 Pale red areas in the centre moderately pushed the model's prediction toward "Benign".
 - Both visual methods appear to be focused on the same area of the image which is providing more confidence about the model's decision making process.
-- Influence Function: The AI's decision was most influenced by similar cases that were diagnosed as "Malignant".
-73% of the most influential cases were "Malignant", while 27% were "Benign".
+- Influence Function: 73% of the most influential training cases were diagnosed as "Malignant", while 27% were diagnosed as "Benign".
 Less than 80% of the most influential cases being "Malignant" and presence of misclassified training samples (7%) suggest this AI prediction requires careful human validation.

 **What This Means**

-Given the moderately high model confidence (74.83%), allignment between Grad-CAM and SHAP methods, and strong malignancy representation in influential cases (73%), this skin change is likely malignant and requires prompt specialist referral.
+Given the moderately high model confidence (74.83%), allignment between Grad-CAM and SHAP methods, and strong malignancy representation in influential training cases (73%), this skin change is likely malignant and requires prompt specialist referral.
 However, the 7% misclassification rate among influential training samples warrants careful human review to validate the AI assessment.

 **Important Limitations**